zorael/kameloso/README.md

 * **mIRC** colour coding and text effects (bold, underlined, ...), translated into **Bash** formatting
 * [**SASL**](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) authentication (`plain`)

-What does *not* work:
-* codepages other than UTF-8 and compatible; in the best case you'll get empty characters, in the wost case ��� (sorry, RusNet)
+Current limitations:

-* web title lookup on international domain names, until `dlang-requests` gets updated
+* web title lookup does not work on domain names with international (non-English) characters until `dlang-requests` gets updated
+* many plugins don't differentiate between different *home* channels
-* quirky IRC server daemons that haven't been tested against (need more information and examples)
+* quirky IRC server daemons that haven't been tested against can exhibit weird behaviour when parsing goes awry (need examples to fix)
-* no blacklists yet, only whitelists
-* glob-comparing two masks is not perfect

-## Windows

-There are a few Windows caveats.

-* Web URL lookup, including the web titles and Reddit plugins, may not work out of the box with secure HTTPS connections, due to the default installation of `dlang-requests` not finding the correct libraries.
-Unsure of how to fix this.
-Normal HTTP accesses should work fine.
-* Terminal colours may also not work, depending on your version of Windows and likely your terminal font.
-Unsure of how to enable this.
-By default it will compile on Windows with colours disabled, but they can be enabled by specifying a different *build configuration*.
+Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) may be difficult, since the bot identifies people by their services (`NickServ`/`Q`/`AuthServ`/...) account names.
+As such you will probably want to register yourself and the bot, where available.

+Testing is mainly done on [freenode](https://freenode.net), so support and coverage is best there.

 # Getting Started